-On the other hand, \UAM\ and \SBP\ are the strongest previously known sub-\AM\ communication complexity classes with non-trivial lower bounds, which makes it interesting to look for their ``natural merge'' and try to prove good lower bounds there.
+On the other hand, \UAM\ and \SBP\ are the strongest previously known communication complexity classes contained in \AM\ with non-trivial lower bounds, which makes it interesting to look for their ``natural merge'' and try to prove good lower bounds there.
 That will be the quest of the next section.